INCF/neurohdf/_sources/cookbook_spatiotempo.txt

 N-dimensional contiguous, homogeneous dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A data block with at least one spatial dimension.
 It may have temporal dimensions.
 There are usually additional dimensions (trials, channels, subjects etc.).
-All information about the axes are stored in the JSON header.
+All information about the axes are stored as metadata.

-Examples:

-* Microscopy where measurement sensors are on a regular grid
-* 2D pixel-based slices

 The affine represents the transformation from voxel space to the *Region* space.
-If 3 spatial axes exist, it has shape (4,4) for translations, rotations, zooms, shears. for 2 spatial axes, it would be shape (3,3).
+If 3 spatial axes exist, it has shape (4,4) for translations, rotations, zooms, shears. for 2 spatial axes, the affine has shape (3,3).
 The zooms define the spatial resolution.
 Individual components `can be extracted <https://github.com/matthew-brett/transforms3d/blob/master/transforms3d/affines.py>`_.

-The *axes_semantics* refers to the output of the affine transformation.
+The *axes_info* refers to the output of the affine transformation.
 The spatial axes (kind: spatial) should be aligned with the corresponding spatial axes of the *Region*.
 They should be be ordered, i.e. the first spatial axes of the *Region* corresponds to the axis with index 1 in our case.

 Open Questions:

 * When rotation occurs in the affine transformation, the semantics of pre/post transformation could be changed.
-  Otherwise, with only scaling and translation, they are expected to stay invariant
+  Otherwise, with only scaling and translation, they are expected to stay invariant.

 NeuroHDF node::

     Group["Regular data block"]

-        Dataset["data"] -> nd array
+        Dataset["data"] : nd array
-        .attrs["affine"] -> 2d array, shape (4,4) for 3 spatial axes
+        .attrs["affine"] : 2d array, shape (4,4) for 3 spatial axes
-        .attrs["axes_semantics"] = {
+        .attrs["axes_info"] = {
             0 : {"name" : "t",
-                 "unit" : {"name": "millisecond", "OBO" : "UO:0000028"},
+                 "unit" : {"name": "millisecond", "ref" : "UO:0000028"},
                  "sampling frequency" : 256,
                  "kind" : "temporal" },
             1 : {"name" : "x",
-                 "unit" : {"name": "meter", "OBO" : "UO:0000008"},
+                 "unit" : {"name": "meter", "ref" : "UO:0000008"},
                  "kind" : "spatial" },
             2 : {"name" : "y",
-                 "unit" : {"name": "meter", "OBO" : "UO:0000008"},
+                 "unit" : {"name": "meter", "ref" : "UO:0000008"},
                  "kind" : "spatial" },
             3 : {"name" : "z",
-                 "unit" : {"name": "meter", "OBO" : "UO:0000008"},
+                 "unit" : {"name": "meter", "ref" : "UO:0000008"},
                  "kind" : "spatial" },
             4 : {"name" : "r",
                  "desc" : "Red channel measurement"},
-            5 : {"name" : "g" },
+            5 : {"name" : "g",
+                 "desc" : "Green channel measurement"},
-            6 : {"name" : "b" },
+            6 : {"name" : "b",
+                 "desc" : "Blue channel measurement"},
-            7 : {"name" : "trial" }
+            7 : {"name" : "trial"}
         }
+        .attrs["metadata"] : domain and data specific metadata

 Irregular datasets